sagrimstad/IDATA2304_project_g02/protocol.md

 # Protocol
 This document describes the protocol used in the simulated greenhouse.
-The greenhouse consists of different actuators and nodes that detects changes in the environment inside the greenhouse.
-These actuators and nodes connect to different control panels that gets the information over the network and can see the different temperatures, humidity, etc. inside the greenhouse.
+The greenhouse consists of different  sensor and actuator nodes that detects changes in the environment inside the greenhouse.
+These nodes are connected to a server which provide information to control panels over the network.
+The control panels can see the different temperatures, humidity, etc. inside the greenhouse.
 From the control panels, one can operate these actuators.
 Typical operations would be turning on or off fans, window and heaters.

 ## Terminology
-Actuators, Nodes, control panel, server
+Actuator: A device that produces a motion by converting energy and signals going into the system.
+In our case the actuator open/closes windows and turn on/off heaters and fans.
+Sensors: Devices processing environment data such as temperatures and humidity data.
+Control panel: A system displaying information about actuator and sensor nodes.
+Also works as a remote control.
+Server: Information handling and information distribution.
+Feeding information to the control panels.

 ## Transport
 This application uses TCP for its communication.
 TCP (Transmission Control Protocol)